samueldobbie/troogl-extension/README.md

 ![](extension/images/plugin-demo.gif)

-Troogl is a browser extension that aims to improve the experience of reading news articles by providing useful and interesting insights into each article you read.
+Troogl is a browser extension that aims to improve the experience of reading news articles by providing you with interesting, real-time insights into articles as you read them.
 Coming soon to Chrome and Firefox!

+### How do I use it?

+1. Add the extension to your browser.
+2. Visit any news article.
+3. Click the Troogl plugin icon in the top right corner of your browser.

+Troogl will analyse the article and display the results directly within the article, as shown in the GIF above.

 ### Features